 The group was then driven by the newly arrived officers for about 10 minutes to a local Zagreb police station which the respondent described as an entry, resembling a white container, leading into a bigger, white concrete building.
-The back of the van in which the transit group sat on metal seats had no windows.
+The respondent noted that the back of the van in which the transit group sat on metal seats had no windows.
 Arriving at the station, the group was searched by the authorities.“There they checked our whole body, […] jackets, trousers, underwear, everything.
 They said ‘Do you have money, you can put it in here.
 Do you have phones, put them on the table!
 Do you have any weapons?’”

 “The blue police said ‘Wait here’, they were calling one more person to the next room, to make an interview.
 You know ‘What is your name, what is your father’s name, what are you doing, where are you from, how long have you been here, how many days have you walked, how many days until you reached Zagreb, where are you going, what is your plan, where do you want to go, why did you cross the border?…’ Like this, blablabla.
 They said ‘Sign here, everybody sign here with their signature.’
 Just one page, each person one signature. […] Three kinds of pages, one is Urdu, the Pakistani language, one is Pashtu, and one is in English.
 We had to fill in English. […] Name, surname, father’s name, mother’s name, city, village city, occupation, country name, and the signature.
 They took a picture, two times.”

-The respondent said that he had a long conversation with one of the female officers of the station, whom he specifically asked again to apply as refugees for asylum in the European union as he explained he had already been pushed back illegally to Bosnia several times by Croatian forces and was afraid this would happen again.
+The respondent said that he had a long conversation with one of the female officers of the station, whom he specifically asked again to apply for asylum in the European Union as he explained he had already been pushed back illegally to Bosnia several times by Croatian forces and was afraid this would happen again.
 The officer reportedly assured him this would not happen to him again.

 “I talked with one girl, she was an officer, I said ‘I’m sorry, we don’t want stay, we want asyl, asylum in here.
 Please, kindly, don’t deport, don’t push us back to Bosnia.
 We’re facing a very complicated life in here, because we don’t want to stay anymore in Bosnia, and we walked for seven days, facing a lot of difficulties on the way.’
 So she said, don’t worry, nobody will deport you’, she was an officer!
 ‘We give you asylum here, we can talk to the night shift.
 When they’re coming, you can talk to them.’
 So we were waiting seven, eight hours in the police station.”